MigMike/ElectronicProjects/Project 006.md

 * Type: EI-76X45
 * Output: 24-0-24V AC, 5A, 50Hz

-A center-tapped step-down transformer converts the 220V AC mains to 24-0-24V AC.
-The center tap provides a grounded reference, enabling full-wave rectification.
+A center-tapped step-down transformer converts the 220V AC mains to 24 V AC.
+This center-tap configuration is a common method for achieving full-wave rectification, especially at higher voltages.
 The peak voltage after rectification reaches approximately 34V.
+This provides sufficient headroom for voltage regulation down to 24 V, 12 V, 5 V, and 3.3 V while ensuring continuous operation at up to 1 A per output rail.

 ### **Simulation Output**